-A. Are there any guarantees or warranties for any of the following:

-(i) Electrical work No

-(ii) Roofing No

-(iii) Central heating No

-(iv) NHBC No

-(v) Damp course No

-(vi) Any other work or installations?

-(for example, cavity wall insulation, underpinning,

-indemnity policy)
+a.
+Are there any guarantees or warranties for any of the following: (i) Electrical work No Yes Don't Know With title deeds Lost (ii) Roofing No Yes Don't Know With title deeds Lost (iii) Central heating No Yes Don't know With title deeds Lost (iv) NHBC No Yes Don't know With title deeds Lost (v) Damp course No Yes Don't know With title deeds Lost (vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) No Yes Don't know With title deeds Lost

-If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the quarantee(s) relate(s):

-B. Are there any outstanding claims under any of the guarantees listed above?
+If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s): C. Are there any outstanding claims under any of the guarantees listed above?
+If you have answered yes, please give details: